Transcript: Infant Nearly Killed by Homeopathy

 Americans spend about three billion dollars on homeopathy every year.
 I’ve talked previously about the near total lack of scientific evidence supporting homeopathy, but maybe I was wrong to dismiss it as just a waste of money.
 Maybe it can be even worse.

-I was surprised to read this new case report published in the European Journal of Pediatrics: A little girl almost killed by homeopathy.
+I was surprised to read this new case report published in the European Journal of Pediatrics: A young girl almost killed by homeopathy.
 An overdose of a homeopathic remedy might seem a contradiction in terms, but just because they’re no better than a sugar pill doesn’t mean you can stuff babies full of sugar pills.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Peter Mellor.

 Please consider volunteering to help out on the site.